developing-bioinformatics/R4bio/exercises/Knitr-BBS-R.md

 7. Add a code chunk to load the routes tables into R and display the top few rows.
 8. Make a map of the locations of all of the Breeding Bird Survey routes, including an outline the North America landmass.
 Add a header above this map describing what it shows.
-You can get a world map useing `usmap = map_data("world")`, which you can then plot using `geom_polygon`.
+You can get a world map using `usmap = map_data("world")`, which you can then plot using `geom_polygon`.
    To only show this data in the region of the Breeding Bird Survey routes add the following to you `ggplot` command: